cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 Downgrading your account will **not** result in loss of access to your Dashboard.

-It will, however, make your Dashboard subject to the limitations of your new plan.
+However, it will make your Dashboard subject to the limitations of your new plan.
 For example, downgrading to the *Seed* plan will limit data retention to 30 days and private test recordings to 500 per billing period.